-- a.
-Verification of quantitative criteria as outlined in paragraphs 2, 3, based on the indicators defined in the Operational Procedures, - b.
-Obtaining the opinion of the Supervisors, - c.
-Verification of the progress of research activities and their consistency with the Training Project. - 2.
-Any critical cases are discussed, gathering input from the Supervisors.
+a.
+Verification of quantitative criteria as outlined in paragraphs 3 and 4, based on the indicators defined in the Operational Procedures, b.
+Obtaining the opinion of the Supervisors, c.
+Verification of the progress of research activities and their consistency with the Training Project.
+The verification process involves each Ph.D. candidate presenting their completed work and results to a Committee appointed by the Academic Board.
+This presentation typically occurs during the last two months of the doctoral academic year.
+Following the presentation, the Committee evaluates each candidate and delivers a judgment, which is then reviewed by the Academic Board.
+By the end of the doctoral academic year (for instance, by October 31st for Ph.D. candidates who began their path on November 1st), each candidate is also required to update their "Activity Dashboard" promptly.
+This dashboard summarizes the training and research activities they have undertaken.

+2. Any critical cases are discussed, gathering input from the Supervisors.
 At the end of the discussion, the Academic Board deliberates on admissions and documents the decisions.